Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 8. Dracula Has a Sidekick Named Death

-9. The Eponymous Castle is a Physical Manifestation of Dracula’s Might and Presence
+9. The Eponymous Castle Is a Physical Manifestation of Dracula’s Might and Presence

-10. The Castlevania Series Achieved A Major Milestone with Rondo of Blood
+10. The Castlevania Series Achieved a Major Milestone With Rondo of Blood

-A Japan-only exclusive release for PC Engine's Super CD-ROM² System in 1993, Castlevania: Rondo of Blood introduced many mechanics that would go on to become staples in future episodes.
-Mechanics such as Anime-style illustrations, higher versatility for Belmont characters, a distinctive magic system, and high-power attacks (item crushes) for secondary weapons.
+Castlevania: Rondo of Blood was a 1993 Japan-only exclusive release for PC Engine's Super CD-ROM² System.
+The game introduced many mechanics and elements that would go on to become staples in the series, elements that include Anime-style illustrations, higher mobility for Belmont characters, a distinctive magic system, and high-power attacks (item crushes) for secondary weapons.

 11. Bloodlines Was the First Episode Not to Feature a Belmont as the Protagonist

-1997’s Castlevania: Symphony of the Night (SotN) for the PlayStation is the most critically acclaimed episode of the series.
-SotN is also famous for using Alucard instead of a Belmont as the protagonist, and for revamping gameplay into the “Metroidvania” format.
+1997’s Castlevania: Symphony of the Night (SotN) for the PlayStation remains the most critically acclaimed episode of the series.
+The masterpiece is renowned for using Alucard instead of a Belmont as the protagonist.
+It is also famous for revamping Castlevania gameplay into the “Metroidvania” format.

 13. The Series’ Cover Artstyle Adopted a Strong Gothic Flavour With Symphony of the Night